jsjoeio/dotfiles-old/README.md

 # dotfiles

-My dotfiles - used mostly with code-server
+My dotfiles - used mostly with code-server and virtual environments.

 ## How to Symlink files